comment

 The item pictured is the one you will receive.

-Edmontosaurus (meaning "lizard from Edmonton") is a hadrosaurid dinosaur species from the Maastrichtian, the last stage of the Cretaceous period, dating from 71 to 65 million years ago.
-A fully grown adult could measure up to nine meters in length, with some of the larger species reaching thirteen meters.
-Its weight was around 3.
-3.5 tonnes, making it one of the largest hadrosaurids.
+Edmontosaurus, meaning “lizard from Edmonton,” was a remarkable hadrosaurid dinosaur that lived during the Maastrichtian stage of the Late Cretaceous period, approximately 71–65 million years ago.
+Native to North America, adults could grow up to nine meters in length, with some species reaching thirteen meters, and weighed around 3.5 tonnes, making it one of the largest herbivorous dinosaurs in its ecosystem.

 Edmontosaurus Dinosaur